We Tested Boxed Mac-and-Cheeses, and This Is the Best One

 The brands we tested included Annie's, Banza, Kraft, Kroger, Modern Table, Trader Joe's, and 365 Everyday Value.
 For each box, we cooked the noodles for the maximum recommended time (typically eight minutes) and used the specified measurements of butter and milk.
 We then based our rankings on the overall texture of both the noodles and the cheese sauce, and the actual cheesiness from the powder.

-Here's how the options fared, ranked from worst to best.
+Here's how the options fared, ranked from just OK to the best of the best.
 The next time you need a big, comforting bowl of cheesy pasta, here's what to buy and what to avoid.
+And if you're in the mood for a real trip down memory lane, here are 15 Classic American Desserts That Deserve a Comeback.

 The Trader Joe's macaroni and cheese is the only brand that did not call for butter.
 While the macaroni did have milk, the lack of butter made a huge difference in the final result, which was incredibly dry.
 The cheese powder also deeply lacked in flavor, so much so that this bowl of macaroni and cheese tasted like a bowl of plain macaroni.